chanmix51/Pomm/documentation/documentation.rst

  * *pgsql://user@host/database* Connect *user* to the db *database* on host *host* using TCP/IP.
  * *pgsql://user:pass@host:port/database* The same but with password and TCP port specified.
 This is the maximal form.

+The **identity_mapper** option gives you the opportunity to register an identity mapper.
+When connections are created, they will instantiate the given class.
+By default, the Smart IM is loaded.
+This can be overridden for specific connections (see the identity mapper section below).

 Database and converters
 =======================